 There are other FLSA exemptions as well, such as for outside, e.g., travelling, sales people and long haul truckers.
 However, the above exemptions—especially the administrative exemption—are the most frequently abused.
 Commonly, employers inappropriately label their workers as administrative personnel by using such titles as “account representative” or “assistant manager” and then fail to pay time-and-one-half for work more than 40 hours per week.
 Even if you are compensated on a salary basis, you are still entitled to overtime unless your job duties actually satisfy these strict criteria.
 The employer is legally obligated to keep track of the time of all non-exempt workers.
 Therefore, if your employer did not track the hours because of misclassification, you may still recover based on your best reasonable estimate of the overtime you worked.A New York wage and hour lawyer can find out if you are misclassified

 Misclassified workers are often forced or allowed to work long hours for no additional compensation and can potentially miss out on tens of thousands of dollars each year in wrongfully withheld wages.
 Employers who abuse FLSA exemptions will usually continue to do so unless action is taken against them.
 If you have complained about a lack of overtime pay only to be told that you are FLSA-exempt, you do not have to take your employer's word for it.
 Our knowledgeable New York wage and hour attorneys at Joseph & Kirschenbaum LLP can analyze your job duties, determine if you are—or, in a previous job within the last few years, were—correctly classified and help you take appropriate legal action.
 Contact us today to schedule a free initial intake call.
-We are available by phone toll free at 1.866.348.7394 or online.
+We are available by phone at (212) 688-5640 or online.
 Se habla espanol.